AmlanSamanta/Data-Science-Interview-Questions/README.md

 ### Solutions:

-Exploding Gradient Problem:
+***Exploding Gradient Problem:***

-1. Gradient Clipping
+**1. Gradient Clipping**

+It is one of the most effective ways to mitigate exploding gradient issue by capping all the components of gradient vectors, i.e. the partial derivatives to a predetermined gradient threshold during backpropagation so that they never exceed the threshold.
+It is specially used in RNN.

+The threshold value is a hyperparameter.
+The clipping operation for the gradient vectors can be performed in various ways.
+One of the most common ways is to rescale them in such a way that the norm of the error gradient vector is at most the threshold.
+This ensures that no gradient has a norm greater than the threshold

-2. Batch Normalisation
+**2. Batch Normalisation**
-3. Proper weight initialisations
+**3. Proper weight initialisations**
-4. L2 norm regularisations
+**4. L2 norm regularisations**

-Vanishing Gradient Problem:
+***Vanishing Gradient Problem:***

-1. ReLU as an activation function
+**1. ReLU as an activation function
-2. Reducing model complexity
+**2. Reducing model complexity
-3. Weight initialisation with variance
+**3. Weight initialisation with variance
-4. Better optimiser with a well-tuned learning rate
+**4. Better optimiser with a well-tuned learning rate **5.
+Batch Normalisations
-5. Batch Normalisations